DanielRodriguezIT/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img src="https://i.imgur.com/Ze0Em5e.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-DC-1 has to have a static Private IP Address.
-Client one will connect to DC-1 to ensure connectivity we will try to ping DC-1 from Client-1.
-At first the ping will not work correctly.
-We have to enable ICMPv4 on the firewall on DC-1.
-Now we can ping DC-1 successfully from Client-1
+Wonderufl Client-1 is now a part of the domain.
+Now we will set up remote desktop for non-administrative users on Client-1.
+We have to log into Client-1 as an admin and open system properties.
+Click on "Remote Desktop", allow "domain users" access to remote desktop.
+After completing those steps you should be able to log into Client-1 as a normal user.
 </p>
 <br />